 - Pagination: This option permits you to show or hide the pagination of your products.

-- Product Per Page: You can add the maximum number of products that’ll appear in a search result.
+- Product Per Page: You can add the maximum number of products that will appear in a search result.

 - Toggle Field Groups: By using this option, you can allow field groups toggle-friendly.

-- Scroll To Result: Select to navigate to the result field.
+- Scroll To Result: You can select to navigate to the result field.

-- Result Page Template: There are 2 options: Show result on the same page and show the result on a different page.
+- Result Page Template: Here you need to select any one option.
+Show result on the same page or show the result on a different page.

 - Category: You can show the product categories.